Home » Data management

 See https://unfccc.int/news/climate-plans-remain-insufficient-more-ambitious-action-needed-now

 Snowflake’s native governance capabilities gives you the power to know, control and unlock your data.
 They created the Data Governance Accelerated Program for partners who can integrate and enhance these capabilities, and the team at Solidatus are proud to partner with them to add new levels of context and visualization to Snowflake, enhancing its governance capabilities, giving you more control and a deeper understanding of how data is used across your organization, and where policies need to be applied.
-With this knowledge, you can better address regulatory requirements, drive digital transformation, capture business insights, and make better, less risky and more informed data-driven decisions.
+With this knowledge, you can better address regulatory requirements, drive digital transformation, capture business insights, understand data lineage, and make better, less risky and more informed data-driven decisions..

 Key benefits of the Solidatus approach